Geovation/tiler/README.md

 #### Running Tests

 A set of tests are provided that can be run using [nosetest](http://nose.readthedocs.io/en/latest/).
-Once in the root directory of the container:

-`nosetests /tiler-scripts -v`

-With coverage:

-`nosetests /tiler-scripts --with-coverage`
+`./run.sh --test`

 #### Vector Tile Demo

 A worked example; we could run the states config file as such:

-`tiler states`
+`./run.sh states`

 After having ran this, there would be a set of states tiles in the `tiler-data/tiles/states` directory.
 You can then run a web server (i.e. python -m SimpleHTTPServer or [live-server](https://www.npmjs.com/package/live-server)) **from the host, with the tiler directory as the root**.
 You can then navigate to the demos folder to try out those demo pages.